 When cutting acrylic, you should opt for a short nozzle with a large hole diameter and reduce the Air Assist settings to a maximum of 0.2 bar.
 That gives the material enough time to cool off — and glass-clear edges result.
 In contrast, if a nozzle with the small diameter is used or the air pressure is too high, the result is a dull, milky cutting edge because the material cools off too quickly.

-Selecting the Correct Work Table
+Select the Correct Work Table for the Job

 On the other hand, the Acrylic Cutting Grid Table for Trotec's SP series is specially designed for cutting thin acrylics (1/3'' or thinner).